96boards/documentation/consumer/dragonboard/dragonboard820c/installation/board-recovery.md

     cd dragonboard-820c-bootloader-ufs-linux-42.zip/
     sudo <PATH to qdl>/qdl prog_ufs_firehose_8996_ddr.elf rawprogram.xml patch.xml

 It should take a few seconds.
-And you should eventually get something like that:
+And you should eventually get something like below from QDL stdout:

     ...
     ...